 Redistricting articles on Democracy Chronicles

 Redistricting or Gerrymandering is partisan domination of state legislatures due to use of manipulated districts that are skewed towards one party.
-Also see our section on Election Reform in America.
+Also see our section on American democracy.

 If the Supreme Court rules that this round of Ohio redistricting is unconstitutional, it should remain consistent and rule in favor for Republican voters in Illinois and Maryland.
 Only a solution that works for both parties is likely to stick.

 The Supreme Court missed an opportunity today to lay down a firm marker identifying partisan gerrymandering

 In ‘The State of Voting 2018’, the Brennan Center for Justice at NYU Law details threats to the ballot this fall